jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 ## Prefix

-- `a`: off, of, off from, away from; down, aside, to; emphatic (e.g. away, alike apart, ascribe, atom, abandon, apply, apathy, avenue, accede, acentric)
+- `a`: off, of, off from, away from; down, aside, to; emphatic (e.g. away, alike apart, ascribe, atom, abandon, apply, apathy, avenue, accede, acentric, atrophy)
   - From Latin
 - `ab`: the same as `a`(e.g. abuse, abduct, abstain, abscess, abnormal)
 - `ac`: the same as `a` (e.g. account, acclaim, accredit)
 - `acro`: highest, topmost (e.g. acronym)
 - `acu`: cusp (e.g. acupressure)
-- `ad`: the same as `a` (e.g. advocate, admit, adduce, adjourn, admix, advance, address)
+- `ad`: the same as `a` (e.g. advocate, admit, adduce, adjourn, admix, advance, address, adjust, adhere, adjoin, administer, admire, adopt, adapt, adorn)
 - `aero`: air (e.g. aerostat, aerobatics)
 - `af`: the same as `a` (e.g. affinal)
 - `an`: the same as `un` (e.g. anarchy, anecodote = `an` + `ec`=`ex` + `dot`=`to give`)